-Through funding and technical assistance, Grow Appalachia has supported thousands of gardens through hundreds of community partnerships in five states; from backyard gardens to community gardens to school and summer camp gardens to greenhouses to mini-farms; producing more than 1,781,000 pounds of healthy, organic food for thousands of people in its first five years.
+Through funding and technical assistance, Grow Appalachia has supported thousands of gardens through hundreds of community partnerships in five states; from backyard gardens to community gardens to school and summer camp gardens to greenhouses to mini-farms; producing more than 1,781,000 pounds of healthy, organic food for thousands of people in its first six years.
 The gardens are worked by nonprofits, farmers’ market entrepreneurs, the elderly, the Girl Scouts, inmates, the disabled, and others who believe a better food system equals better lives.
 Some participants garden to save money.
 Others garden to make money.

 The program seeks both to educate communities and to learn from communities.
 It works to preserve the past, build hope for the future, and empower Appalachians to live healthy, productive lives.
 Grow Appalachia is proud to be a part of the Loyal Jones Appalachian Center of Berea College.